Cypress Picket Fences

-We service the Frankston & Mornington Peninsula beachside suburbs
+We service the Frankston, Bayside & Mornington Peninsula beachside suburbs

-Cypress pine pickets are a great choice when it comes to building a new feature fence around the home.
+Cypress pine picket fences are an excellent choice when it comes to building a featured fence design around the home.
 With cypress’s light yellow tone and frequent dark brown knots, installing a picket fence will ensure your home gets that stunning featured look.

 Cypress is a durable timber that has a lifespan of over 15 years and is resistant to termites, decay and white-ants.
 We recommend oiling or painting cypress wood for longer durability and a more stunning result.

 - Featured Style & Deisgn